Unified Community Services - Lancaster Wisconsin

 Unified Community Services - Lancaster, WI

-Unified Community Services is treatment facility located at 200 West Alona Lane in the 53813 zip code in Lancaster, WI that offers medication assisted treatment for addiction.
-Some of the treatment approaches used by Unified Community Services consist of substance use counseling, brief intervention and motivational interviewing.
+Unified Community Services is treatment center located at 200 West Alona Lane in the 53813 zip code in Lancaster, WI that offers medication assisted substance abuse treatment.
+Some of the treatment approaches used by Unified Community Services consist of 12-step facilitation, substance use counseling and matrix Model.

 Address: 200 West Alona Lane, Lancaster, WI 53813